neary-ai/neary/docs/user_guide.md

 After you create a new conversation, you'll be greeted with an "empty state" that includes fields to set the title, space and preset for your conversation.

+>[!NOTE]
+> Use these slash commands to quicky manage conversations:
+>
+> `/new` creates a new conversation
+> `/title [some title]` sets a conversation's title
+> `/archive` archives messages in a conversation
+> `/delete` deletes a conversation

 ### Conversation Presets

-Presets are essentially pre-packaged "recipes" that imbue your conversation with certain super powers.
+Presets are essentially pre-packaged "recipes" that imbue your conversation with a set of super powers.
 To illustrate this, let's look at a couple of presets Neary ships with out-of-the-box:

 - `Just Chatting` turns the AI into a friendly conversation partner capable of tailoring responses to your profile and remembering important tidbits, regardless of context.